Phlegraean Fields

 The volcanic activity status and the phenomenon of bradyseism in the Phlegraean Fields are in constant evolution.

-The Civil Protection Department usually holds monthly videoconferences to assess the volcanic activity status and alert level with the Centers of Expertise in charge of observing volcanic activity on the Phlegraean Fields: the Vesuvius Observatory of INGV and the Institute for Electromagnetic Sensing of the Environment (IREA) of the CNR-National Research Council.
-Also involved in the videoconferences are the General Directorate for Territorial Government, Public Works and Civil Protection of the Campania Region and the PLINIVS Study Center of the University of Naples Federico II, the Department's Center of Expertise for studies on seismic and volcanic vulnerability.
+The Civil Protection Department usually holds monthly videoconferences to assess the volcanic activity status and alert level with the Centres of Competence in charge of observing volcanic activity on the Phlegraean Fields: the Vesuvius Observatory of INGV and the Institute for Electromagnetic Sensing of the Environment (IREA) of the CNR-National Research Council.
+Also involved in the videoconferences are the General Directorate for Territorial Government, Public Works and Civil Protection of the Campania Region and the PLINIVS Study Center of the University of Naples Federico II, the Department's Centre of Competence for studies on seismic and volcanic vulnerability.

 The outcomes of the videoconferences can be viewed at the end of this page in the "Attachments" section.
-The last available report is dated September 2023; due to the intensification of the ongoing bradyseismic crisis, the National Commission for the Forecasting and Prevention of Major Risks met several times in October, November, and December 2023 and confirmed the yellow alert level for volcanic risk in the Phlegraean Fields.
-For more details, please visit this page.
+The last available report is dated September 2023; due to the intensification of the ongoing bradyseismic crisis, the National Commission for the Forecasting and Prevention of Major Risks met several times since October 2023 and confirmed the yellow alert level for volcanic risk in the Phlegraean Fields.

 The red zone is the area where preventive evacuation is, in case of "alarm," the only safeguard measure for the population.
 This area is exposed to the danger of invasion by pyroclastic flows, which represent the most dangerous phenomenon for the people due to their high temperatures and speed.
 The municipalities of Pozzuoli, Bacoli, Monte di Procida, and Quarto; part of the municipalities of Giugliano in Campania and Marano di Napoli; some neighborhoods of Naples: Soccavo, Pianura, Bagnoli, Fuorigrotta and part of the neighborhoods of San Ferdinando, Posillipo, Chiaia, Arenella, Vomero, Chiaiano and Montecalvario are included in the red zone.
 About 500,000 residents live in this area.